johnwcowan/r7rs-work/MaybeEither.md

 If all *objs* are true, `#t` is returned.
-If any *obj* is false or Nothing, then false or Nothing is returned, respectively.
+If any *obj* is false or Nothing, then the first such *obj* is returned.
 If there are no arguments, `#t` is returned.

 `(tri-disjunction `*obj* ...`)`

 If all *objs* are false, `#f` is returned.
-If any *obj* is true or Nothing, then
+If any *obj* is true or Nothing, then the first such *obj* is returned.
-`#t` or Nothing is returned, respectively.
 If there are no arguments, `#f` is returned.

 `(tri-merger `*obj* ...`)`

-If any *objs* are true or false, the first such *obj* is returned.
+If any *objs* are true or false, then the first such *obj* is returned.
 If all *objs* are Nothing, then
 Nothing is returned.
 If there are no arguments, Nothing is returned.